sentoz/loggie-docs-en/docs/user-guide/architecture/background.md

 Resource isolation.
 As an infrastructure, agent must be stable and reliable.
 At the same time, it supports a large number of monitoring indicators by default, which has good support for common operation and maintenance problems and reduces the operation and maintenance burden.

 **Extensibility:**
-Convenient for users to expand and realize filtering, routing, encoding and other capabilities.
+Convenient for users to extend and realize filtering, routing, encoding and other capabilities.
 For example, a processing logic can be written very quickly, and performed.

 To sum up, our ideal log agent should be: